zach-capalbo/vartiste/src/static/instructions.md

     layers, so you can use higher or lower quality images if helpful.
   - Environment maps only take effect if 3D Shading ![Sun Icon](../assets/brightness-4.png) is enabled
+- **Trick:** Some brushes, like the default smooth circle brush, will draw connected lines as you move your hand around.
+If you're drawing onto a 3D model, and the UV map is discontinuous, this can cause a big line to go through to all sorts of areas where you don't expect.
+Some ways to deal with
+  that:
+  - Use a brush that doesn't connect lines (most of the textured brushes)
+  - Use a different method for unwrapping your model UV map

 ## Issues